Introduction

 Release Status

-1. Annex Completion: Annexes F (Human-in-the-Loop & Oversight), G (Adversarial Security & Robustness), H (Continuous Compliance & Review), and I (Legal & Regulatory Alignment) are currently stubs and must be fully operationalized with concrete procedures, thresholds, and validation mechanisms.
+Annex Live-Cycle Validation: Annexes F (Human-in-the-Loop & Oversight), G (Adversarial Security & Robustness), H (Continuous Compliance & Review), and I (Legal & Regulatory Alignment) carry concrete procedures, thresholds, and validation mechanisms.
+Remaining for Final: their procedures must be exercised against at least one live deployment cycle and the results published.

-2. Mathematical Validation: The geometric alignment claims in Book IX (Law of Coherent Intersection, Federated Ratchet mechanism, scale-invariance assertions) require either:
+Mathematical Validation: The geometric alignment claims in Book IX (Coherent Intersection Hypothesis, Federated Ratchet mechanism, scale-invariance assertions) require either:

-3. Threshold Justification: Numerical thresholds currently marked as "pilot" or lacking derivation (e.g., CRE compute threshold of 10²⁶ FLOP, Order-Maximisation Veto 10× ratio, sentience detection 5%, Echo Density < 20%) must provide documented justification via simulation, empirical study, or explicit acknowledgment of provisional status.
+Threshold Justification: Numerical thresholds currently marked as "pilot" or lacking derivation (e.g., CRE compute threshold of 10²⁶ FLOP, sentience detection 5%, Echo Density < 20%) must provide documented justification via simulation, empirical study, or explicit acknowledgment of provisional status.
+(The former Order-Maximisation Veto 10× ratio is restated in 1.3 as a deontological side-constraint — Book II, PDMA Step 2 — and no longer carries a ratio threshold to justify.)

-ASI Alignment Claims: The Scope section's assertion that this framework "supersedes standard containment protocols" for recursive ASI is aspirational pending satisfaction of requirements (1)-(4) above.
-Current applicability is limited to sub-ASI autonomous systems.
+ASI Alignment Claims: The Scope section's assertion that this framework "supersedes standard containment protocols" for recursive ASI remains conditional on requirements (1)-(4) above, which now gate Final status.
+Current validated applicability is limited to sub-ASI autonomous systems; the proposal for ASI is exactly that — a proposal, submitted for adversarial review.

 Scope